prashantpawar/blockapps-js/README.md

 This submodule exports Javascript interfaces to the BlockApps web routes for querying the Ethereum "database".
 All of them return Promises, since they must perform an asychronous request.
+These requests are made to the BlockApps server and path at:

+ - `query.apiPrefix`: by default, `/eth/v1.0`.
+ - `query.serverURI`: by default, `http://hacknet.blockapps.net`.

-They are:
+The routes are:

  - `routes.solc(code)`: takes Solidity source code and returns a Promise resolving to an object `{vmCode, symTab}`, where `vmCode`